 The Reporting Party or Responding Party may appeal decisions of the DDRC or Honor Board by submitting a written appeal request within five business days of receiving written notification of the outcome of the hearing.
 Appeal forms can be downloaded from the following website http://www.washcoll.edu/title-ix/.
 Only appeals that are based on one or more of the following grounds will be considered for review:

-- Procedural error(s) that prevented fundamental fairness;
+- Procedural error(s) that prevented fundamental fairness

-- New information or evidence that was not available at the hearing;
+- New information or evidence that was not available at the hearing

-- An imposed sanction that is disproportionate to the violation and/or the conduct history of the Responding Party.
+- An imposed sanction that is disproportionate to the violation and/or the conduct history of the Responding Party

-Letters of appeal for Honor Board decisions must be sent to the Vice President of Student Affairs (or designee).
-The Vice President for Student Affairs or designee will determine whether or not the appeal meets the above criteria.
+Letters of appeal for Honor Board decisions must be sent to the Vice President for Student Affairs (or designee).
+The Vice President for Student Affairs or designee will determine whether the appeal meets the above criteria.
 If any of the criteria are met, the case will be referred to the appeal board; if the case does not meet at least one of the criteria, there will be no further review.
-More information on the student appeal process can be found on page 19 of the Student Handbook.
+More information on the student appeal process can be found in the Student Handbook.
 Letters of appeal for DDRC decisions must be sent to the President of the College (or designee).
-The President of the College (or designee) will determine whether or not the appeal meets the above criteria.
+The President of the College (or designee) will determine whether the appeal meets the above criteria.
 If any of the criteria are met, the case will be reviewed and a decision made; if the case does not meet at least one of the criteria, there will be no further review.
 The appellant(s) and the other party, shall be notified of the outcome of the appeal.
 All appeals will be conducted in an impartial manner and by an impartial decision-maker.

 All members of the Washington College community are advised that retaliation against anyone for filing a complaint of discrimination or harassment or for participating in an investigation of discrimination or harassment is strictly prohibited by law and by College policy.